JordanBell/Uni_CompilerConstruction_Part1/README.md

 ```

 #### Type: Identifier reference
 Use the `&` character to create an identifier reference.
-This will reference another identifier, be it a constant, variable or function name.
+This will reference another identifier, be it a constant, variable or function name*.

 ```
 let x = 5 in